Understanding the Combined Cost of Household and Transportation

 There is more to housing affordability than how much rent or mortgage you pay.
 Transportation costs are the second-biggest budget item for most households, but to date there hasn't been an easy way for people to fully factor transportation costs into decisions about where to live and work.
 The goal of the Location Affordability Portal is to provide the public with reliable, user-friendly data and resources on combined housing and transportation costs to help consumers, policymakers, and developers make more informed decisions about where to live, work, and invest.

-The Portal features two new cutting-edge tools — the Location Affordability Index and My Transportation Cost Calculator—that illustrate from different perspectives how housing and transportation costs impact affordability.
+The Portal features a new cutting-edge tool — the H+T Affordability Index —that illustrates from different perspectives how housing and transportation costs impact affordability.
 In addition to these decision-support tools, the Portal provides access to supporting resources that offer a wide range of information on current research and practice aimed at understanding, and ultimately reducing, the combined housing and transportation cost burden borne by American families.

-The Location Affordability Index (LAI) consists of estimates of the combined cost of housing and transportation at the Census block-group level (block groups contain 600 to 3,000 residents each).
-LAI data is calculated for each of the 942 Core Based Statistical Areas and covers neighborhoods where 94% of the U.S. population lives using statistical regression modeling.
+The H+T Affordability Index calculator consists of estimates of the combined cost of housing and transportation at the Census block-group level (block groups contain 600 to 3,000 residents each).
+H+T data is calculated for each of the 942 Core Based Statistical Areas and covers neighborhoods where 94% of the U.S. population lives using statistical regression modeling.

 Because what is affordable is different for everyone, the Index is calculated for eight different household profiles, defined by different incomes, family sizes and number of commuters.
 Users can search for a location by address, intersection, city, county, state or zip code.
 In addition, users can view housing and transportation costs combined or separately, or view costs for renters and homeowners separately.

-The goal of the LAI is to help individuals, planners, and researchers get a more complete understanding of the costs of living in a given location by accounting for variations between households, neighborhoods, and regions, all of which impact affordability.
+The goal of the H+T Affordability Index is to help individuals, planners, and researchers get a more complete understanding of the costs of living in a given location by accounting for variations between households, neighborhoods, and regions, all of which impact affordability.

-My Transportation Cost Calculator allows you to customize data specific to individual locational and housing decisions by entering basic information about your household's income, housing, cars, and travel patterns.
+The Total Driving Costs calculator on the H+T Affordability Index measures the costs of getting around for an average household from your region living in your neighborhood.
 The customized estimates can give you a better understanding of your own transportation costs, how much they would differ in other locations, and how much they are impacted by individual choices, allowing you to make more informed decisions about where to live and work.

 - Calculate the combined housing and transportation costs using household characteristics and location.